5G-MAG/Tech/pages/Network_APIs/WorkflowforContribution.md

 ## After the Event:
 ### Step 4) Release resources
-  * The production crew through [GwAPI] releases the booked resources.
+  * The production crew through the Network API Platform releases the booked resources.